PostgreSQL For Loop

 end loop [ label];

-If we analyze the above syntax of PostgreSQL for loop, then:
+If we analyze the above syntax of the PostgreSQL for loop, then:

-• First, the for loop makes a integer variable loop_count which is accessible inside the loop.
-By default, for loop adds step to loop_count for each iteration.
-If we use reverse option, for loop substracts step from loop_count.
+• First, the for loop makes an integer variable loop_count, which is accessible inside the loop.
+By default, the for loop adds a step to the loop count for each iteration.
+If we use the reverse option, the for loop subtracts the step from the loop count.

-• Second, for and to expression provides lower and upper range of value in iteration.
-The for loop always evalutes the expression before entering the loop.
+• Second, for and to, the expression provides a lower and upper range of values in an iteration.
+The for loop always evaluates the expression before entering the loop.

-• Third, by keyowrd which is used in step keyword, it evaluates iteration steps and it’s by default 1.
-The for loop evauates this step expressions once only.
+• The third, by the keyword that is used in step keywords, it evaluates iteration steps, and it’s by default 1.
+The for loop evaluates these step expressions once only.

 The flow chart of for loop diagram:

-Further, we will cover various examples related to PostgreSQL For Loop.
+Further, we will cover various PostgreSQL for loop example

 create or replace function fetcher(n integer)